varnav/binance-node-docker/README.md

 ### Features:

 * Spin up full Binance node with single command.
-* Works for testnet, prod, or both at once.
 * Small image about 100MB, compared to bigger than 6 GB official repository.
 * Easy updates